fb-pixel-img

 Are there side effects of plastic-eating bacteria?

-It’s too soon to tell whether deploying plastic-eating microrganisms could have any deleterious impacts on the environment.
+It’s too soon to tell whether deploying plastic-eating microorganisms could have any deleterious impacts on the environment.
 And we won’t know until and unless they scale up in industrial facilities.
 For that to happen, labs need to perfect engineering the plastic-craving enzymes or wielding the entire organisms themselves.
 In the end, it’s possible that microbes or their enzymes could spit out additional microplastics, and facilities may still need to use chemical or UV treatments before this step.

 Why is temperature important for plastic-eating bacteria?